SebastiaanOG/test-cmp/scripts/synapse_naming_convention/README.md

 - Be strict for all the newly created resource and force them to adhere to the naming convention.
 - Ignore the current violations that cannot easily be changed.

+A full description of the naming convention can be found in the wiki ([link](https://dev.azure.com/vanoord/Data%20and%20Analytics/_wiki/wikis/Compass.wiki/416/Naming-conventions)).

 ## Usage
 You can call the script as follows: